wangziqi2013/wangziqi2013.github.io/_posts/2020-05-21-Adaptive-Cache-Compression-for-High-Performance-Processors.markdown

 delivered.
 These segments are decompressed before senting to L1.

 When a cache line is evicted or fetched by L1, the L2 controller does not immediately invalidiate the tag.
-Instead, both line base and size are preserved the address tag, and the state is set to NP.
+Instead, both line base, size and the address tag are preserved the address tag, and the state is set to NP.

 When the line is written back by L1 or fetched again, the controller first checks whether the selected tag state is NP.
 If true, it checks whether the size is sufficient for holding the block.
 If also true, then the block is written into the